On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Introduction

 \subsection{Relation Between CG Residuals and Lanczos Vectors}

+One way to solve a symmetric positive definite linear system $Ax=b$ is to use the Lanczos algorithm to generate the matrices $Q_J$ and $T_J$ in (\ref{FPLan}), taking $q_1$ to be the normalized initial residual: If $x_0$ is an initial guess for the solution of the linear system and $r_0 = b - A x_0$, then $q_1 = r_0 / \beta$, where $\beta = \| r_0 \|$.
+Then the approximate solution $x_J$ is taken to be

+This choice of $x_J$ minimizes the $A$-norm of the error, $\langle A^{-1} b - x_J , b - A x_J \rangle^{1/2}$, among all vectors of the form $x_0 + Q_J y$, $y \in \mathbb{R}^J$.
+See, for example, \cite[Sec.~2.5]{Greenbaumbook}.
+The conjugate gradient algorithm does this implicitly by generating Cholesky-like factorizations of the successive tridiagonal matrices $T_k$, $k=1, \ldots , J$: $T_k = L_k D_k L_k^T$, where $L_k$ is a unit lower bidiagonal matrix and $D_k$ is a diagonal matrix.
+Thus, rounding errors in the conjugate gradient algorithm involve not only those in constructing the columns of $Q_J$ but also those in solving the linear system involving $T_J$.
+Since the two processes are intertwined, the effect of rounding errors can be more difficult to analyze in the conjugate gradient algorithm than in the Lanczos algorithm.

-The conjugate gradient algorithm for solving a symmetric positive definite linear system $Ax=b$ can be written in the following form, due to Hestenes and Stiefel \cite{HS}:
+The conjugate gradient algorithm for solving a symmetric positive definite linear system $Ax=b$ can be written in the following form, due to Hestenes and Stiefel \cite{HS} (HSCG):

-It is well-known that if $q_1 = r_0 / \| r_0 \|$ in the Lanczos algorithm, then subsequent Lanczos vectors are just scaled versions of the corresponding CG residuals.
+As noted above, it is well-known that if $q_1 = r_0 / \| r_0 \|$ in the Lanczos algorithm, then subsequent Lanczos vectors are just scaled versions of the corresponding CG residuals.
 To see this from the HSCG algorithm, we first note that the residual vectors $r_k$, $k=0,1, \ldots $, satisfy a 3-term recurrence:

 If we define normalized residuals by $q_{k+1} := (-1 )^k \frac{r_k}{\| r_k \|}$, then these vectors satisfy

 or,

 Finally, noting that $b_{k-1} = \| r_{k-1} \|^2 / \| r_{k-2} \|^2$, this becomes